Deniz Undav

-Career
+Club career

+Early career (2002–2020)

+Undav, who grew up in Achim, played for TSV Achim before joining the youth department of Werder Bremen, in which he was released after five years due to his lack of height.
+Later on, he joined SC Weyhe, then TSV Havelse where he made his senior debut during the 2014–15 Regionalliga.
+He later played for Eintracht Braunschweig II, followed by SV Meppen.

+Union Saint-Gilloise (2020–2022)

 In April 2020, it was announced Undav would leave 3.
 Liga club SV Meppen at the end of the 2019–20 season.
 With his Meppen contract running out, he would join Belgian First Division B side Union Saint-Gilloise on a three-year deal.

 On 13 March 2021, Undav won the championship with Union Saint-Gilloise in the Belgian First Division B ending his season on 17 goals in 26 games.

 On the 15th matchday in the 2021–22 Belgian First Division A season Undav scored, for the first time in his career, a quadruple away at K.V.
 Oostende in the 7–1 victory.
+He finished the season as top scorer of the league with 18 goals, and was awarded the Footballer of the Year in Belgium.